cb-repo/P027-WEKA-20A/README.md

-# P027 - WEKA 20A - v2.1
+# WEKA - 20A v2.1

 <img src="assets/WEKA_Front.JPG" width="300"> <img src="assets/WEKA_Back.JPG" width="300">

 <img src="assets/weka.jpg" width="300">

-WEKA is a compact dual DC-motor speed controller, designed to be a robust lightweight control platform for combat robots and other high-performance robotic systems.
+The WEKA is a compact dual DC-motor speed controller, designed to be a robust lightweight control platform for combat robots and other high-performance robotic systems.
 It features flexible mixing options, braking control, and direct radio input compatibility, offering smooth integration without bulky wiring or external logic.

 The product is named after the [Weka](https://en.wikipedia.org/wiki/Weka), a curious and tenacious flightless bird endemic to New Zealand.